Hey Arnold!: The Movie: Reception

+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Video game

 THQ released a video game of the film, exclusively for the Game Boy Advance.
-The game consists of five worlds, with four levels each (each including a boss on the fourth level) and the player can play as Arnold, Gerald, Grandpa, and Grandma.
-Helga is playable only with a cheat code found on various websites.
+The game consists of five worlds, with four levels each (each including a boss on the fourth level) and the player can play as Arnold, Gerald, Grandpa, Grandma, and Helga, the latter of which is only unlockable through the use of a cheat code.

-Future
+Sequel

 A second film, titled Hey Arnold!: The Jungle Movie, was in production but due to the disappointing results of the first film, the project was cancelled.
 Bartlett later left Nickelodeon, resulting in Hey Arnold!'s cancellation, with the last episode airing on Nickelodeon on June 8, 2004, unannounced.
 In 2015, it was announced that The Jungle Movie had resumed production as a TV film.
 The film was first broadcast on Nickelodeon and sister networks TeenNick and Nicktoons in the United States on November 24, 2017.
 The film was later broadcast on Nickelodeon channels and select theatres worldwide in 2018.
 The debut airing was simulcast on Nickelodeon, TeenNick, and Nicktoons.